code-and-effect/effective_datatables/README.md

 :sortable => true|false   # Allow sorting of this column.
 Otherwise the up/down arrows on the frontend will be disabled.
 :visible => true|false    # Hide this column at startup.
 Column visbility can be changed on the frontend.
 By default, hidden column filter terms are ignored.
 :width => '100%'|'100px'  # Set the width of this column.
 Can be set on one, all or some of the columns.
 If using percentages, should never add upto more than 100%
+:class => 'col-example'   # Adds an html class to the column's TH and all TD elements.
+Add more than one class with 'example col-example something'
 ```

 ### Filtering Options